Estradiol (Into the vagina)

 - The ring may move down accidently.
 This can happen if you strain to have a bowel movement.
 Gently push the ring back into place.
 If the ring comes all the way out, rinse it with warm water and put it back in.
 Call your doctor if the ring comes out several times.

 - The tablet should be used only in your vagina.
 Do not swallow the tablet.

-- Each vaginal tablet comes packaged inside an applicator.
-Do not take the tablet out of the applicator.
-If the tablet comes out of the applicator when you open it but has not fallen out of the package, carefully put it back into the applicator for insertion.
-If the tablet falls out of the applicator when you try to insert it, throw it away and use a new applicator that still has the tablet inside it.
+- Do not take the tablet out of the applicator.
+If the tablet comes out of the applicator when you open it, carefully put it back in.
+If the tablet falls out of the applicator when you try to insert it, throw it away and use a new applicator and tablet.